 - Develop tangible strategies and practices in the areas of online content delivery, student engagement, and assessment of learning.

-- Formulate an online teaching philosophy that addresses equity-based needs and teaching practices.
+- Formulate an online teaching equity action plan that addresses the unique needs and teaching practices of your students, your course, and your context.

 - Identify numerous methods, ideas, and strategies for equity-based online teaching that can be implemented in the future.